LJNIC/TalroOld/README.md

+## Talro
-## A LÖVE Roguelike.
-Still in early development.
+A LÖVE roguelike in early development

 ### Expected features
 * A generated pyramid to explore